Becton, Dickinson and (NYSE:BDX) Earns “Outperform” Rating from William Blair

-William Blair reiterated their outperform rating on shares of Becton, Dickinson and (NYSE:BDX – Get Rating) in a research report report published on Friday, PriceTargets.com reports.
+William Blair reaffirmed their outperform rating on shares of Becton, Dickinson and (NYSE:BDX – Get Rating) in a report released on Friday, PriceTargets.com reports.

-BDX has been the topic of a number of other reports.
-Morgan Stanley boosted their price target on shares of Becton, Dickinson and from $272.00 to $275.00 and gave the company an overweight rating in a research note on Tuesday, October 11th.
-StockNews.com downgraded shares of Becton, Dickinson and from a buy rating to a hold rating in a research note on Friday.
-Citigroup cut their target price on shares of Becton, Dickinson and from $227.00 to $220.00 in a research note on Monday.
-Stifel Nicolaus cut their target price on shares of Becton, Dickinson and from $290.00 to $280.00 in a research note on Monday, July 18th.
-Finally, Piper Sandler cut their target price on shares of Becton, Dickinson and from $255.00 to $245.00 and set a neutral rating on the stock in a research note on Thursday, November 10th.
-One analyst has rated the stock with a sell rating, four have assigned a hold rating and four have issued a buy rating to the company’s stock.
-According to data from MarketBeat, Becton, Dickinson and presently has an average rating of Hold and an average price target of $274.88.
+A number of other equities analysts also recently issued reports on the stock.
+Citigroup dropped their price objective on shares of Becton, Dickinson and from $227.00 to $220.00 in a research note on Monday.
+Stifel Nicolaus dropped their price objective on Becton, Dickinson and from $290.00 to $280.00 in a research report on Monday, July 18th.
+StockNews.com downgraded shares of Becton, Dickinson and from a buy rating to a hold rating in a research report on Friday.
+The Goldman Sachs Group upped their price target on Becton, Dickinson and from $278.00 to $319.00 and gave the stock a buy rating in a research report on Tuesday, August 16th.
+Finally, Morgan Stanley boosted their target price on Becton, Dickinson and from $272.00 to $275.00 and gave the stock an overweight rating in a research note on Tuesday, October 11th.
+One research analyst has rated the stock with a sell rating, four have assigned a hold rating and four have issued a buy rating to the stock.
+According to data from MarketBeat.com, the stock presently has an average rating of Hold and an average price target of $274.88.

 Becton, Dickinson and Increases Dividend

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, December 30th.
-Shareholders of record on Friday, December 9th will be given a $0.91 dividend.
+The company also recently announced a quarterly dividend, which will be paid on Friday, December 30th.
+Investors of record on Friday, December 9th will be paid a $0.91 dividend.
+This is a boost from Becton, Dickinson and’s previous quarterly dividend of $0.87.
+This represents a $3.64 annualized dividend and a dividend yield of 1.62%.
 The ex-dividend date is Thursday, December 8th.
-This is an increase from Becton, Dickinson and’s previous quarterly dividend of $0.87.
-This represents a $3.64 dividend on an annualized basis and a dividend yield of 1.62%.
-Becton, Dickinson and’s dividend payout ratio is currently 59.18%.
+Becton, Dickinson and’s payout ratio is currently 59.18%.

-Large investors have recently modified their holdings of the company.
-Park Avenue Securities LLC boosted its holdings in shares of Becton, Dickinson and by 317.0% in the 1st quarter.
-Park Avenue Securities LLC now owns 4,328 shares of the medical instruments supplier’s stock valued at $1,151,000 after buying an additional 3,290 shares in the last quarter.
-Whittier Trust Co. boosted its holdings in shares of Becton, Dickinson and by 0.7% in the 1st quarter.
-Whittier Trust Co. now owns 7,160 shares of the medical instruments supplier’s stock valued at $1,905,000 after buying an additional 47 shares in the last quarter.
-Arkadios Wealth Advisors acquired a new position in shares of Becton, Dickinson and in the 1st quarter valued at $594,000.
-Signaturefd LLC boosted its holdings in shares of Becton, Dickinson and by 10.3% in the 1st quarter.
-Signaturefd LLC now owns 3,028 shares of the medical instruments supplier’s stock valued at $805,000 after buying an additional 283 shares in the last quarter.
-Finally, MBL Wealth LLC acquired a new position in shares of Becton, Dickinson and in the 1st quarter valued at $204,000.
-86.74% of the stock is owned by hedge funds and other institutional investors.
+Institutional investors and hedge funds have recently modified their holdings of the stock.
+Western Pacific Wealth Management LP acquired a new stake in Becton, Dickinson and during the 3rd quarter worth $30,000.
+Core Alternative Capital increased its holdings in shares of Becton, Dickinson and by 688.2% in the first quarter.
+Core Alternative Capital now owns 134 shares of the medical instruments supplier’s stock valued at $36,000 after purchasing an additional 117 shares during the last quarter.
+SJS Investment Consulting Inc. purchased a new stake in Becton, Dickinson and in the 3rd quarter valued at $36,000.
+McIlrath & Eck LLC boosted its position in shares of Becton, Dickinson and by 44.9% during the 1st quarter.
+McIlrath & Eck LLC now owns 142 shares of the medical instruments supplier’s stock valued at $38,000 after acquiring an additional 44 shares during the last quarter.
+Finally, Chilton Capital Management LLC purchased a new stake in shares of Becton, Dickinson and during the 2nd quarter valued at approximately $39,000.
+Hedge funds and other institutional investors own 86.74% of the company’s stock.

 Becton, Dickinson and Company Profile